hawadoh/personal-website/content/research/urss/epr-tolerant-identity-testing.md

 Therefore, if we collect $|S| = O(\varepsilon^{-4})$ concordant‐basis samples, then with probability $\geq 1-\alpha=2/3$ we have $|\hat{\delta} - \delta| < t$, which guarantees both completeness and soundness as shown above.

-Since matching bases occur uniformly at random with probability $1/2$, we need to run
+`Need more formality here, technically we need to do another concentration bound, maybe do that, maybe just say 'using standard calculations one can claim we need let's say 3|S| (the specific factor k may differ)' but then just do the concentration bound` Since matching bases occur uniformly at random with probability $1/2$, we need to run
 $$
 N ~\approx~ 2|S|
 ~=~